Apollonius of Perga

-Apollonius worked on numerous other topics, including astronomy.
+Aside from geometry, Apollonius worked on numerous other topics, including astronomy.
 Most of this work has not survived, where exceptions are typically fragments referenced by other authors like Pappus of Alexandria.
 His hypothesis of eccentric orbits to explain the apparently aberrant motion of the planets, commonly believed until the Middle Ages, was superseded during the Renaissance.
 The Apollonius crater on the Moon is named in his honor.

 Life

-For such an important contributor to the field of mathematics, scant biographical information remains.
-The 6th century Greek commentator, Eutocius of Ascalon, on Apollonius’ major work, Conics, states:
+Despite his momentous contributions to the field of mathematics, scant biographical information on Apollonius remains.
+The 6th century Greek commentator Eutocius of Ascalon, writing on Apollonius' Conics, states:

 Apollonius, the geometrician, ... came from Perga in Pamphylia in the times of Ptolemy III Euergetes, so records Herakleios the biographer of Archimedes ....

+From this passage Apollonius can be approximately dated, but specific birth and death years stated by modern scholars are only speculative.
+Ptolemy III Euergetes ("benefactor") was third Greek dynast of Egypt in the Diadochi succession, who reigned 246–222/221 BC.
+"Times" are always recorded by ruler or officiating magistrate, so Apollonius was likely born after 246.
+The identity of Herakleios is uncertain.

-Perga at the time was a Hellenized city of Pamphylia in Anatolia.
-The ruins of the city yet stand.
+Perga was a Hellenized city in Pamphylia, Anatolia, whose ruins yet stand.
 It was a center of Hellenistic culture.
-Euergetes, "benefactor", identifies Ptolemy III Euergetes, third Greek dynast of Egypt in the diadochi succession.
-Presumably, his “times” are his regnum, 246-222/221 BC.
-Times are always recorded by ruler or officiating magistrate, so that if Apollonius was born earlier than 246, it would have been the “times” of Euergetes’ father.
-The identity of Herakleios is uncertain.
-The approximate times of Apollonius are thus certain, but no exact dates can be given.
-Specific birth and death years stated by the various scholars are only speculative.

 Eutocius appears to associate Perga with the Ptolemaic dynasty of Egypt.
 Never under Egypt, Perga in 246 BC belonged to the Seleucid Empire, an independent diadochi state ruled by the Seleucid dynasty.
-During the last half of the 3rd century BC, Perga changed hands a number of times, being alternatively under the Seleucids and under the Kingdom of Pergamon to the north, ruled by the Attalid dynasty.
-Someone designated “of Perga” might well be expected to have lived and worked there.
-To the contrary, if Apollonius was later identified with Perga, it was not on the basis of his residence.
-The remaining autobiographical material implies that he lived, studied and wrote in Alexandria.
+During the last half of the 3rd century BC, Perga changed hands a number of times, being alternatively under the Seleucids and under the Attalids of Pergamon to the north.
+Someone designated "of Perga" might be expected to have lived and worked there; to the contrary, if Apollonius was later identified with Perga, it was not on the basis of his residence.
+The remaining autobiographical material implies that he lived, studied, and wrote in Alexandria.

-A letter by the Greek mathematician and astronomer Hypsicles was originally part of the supplement taken from Euclid's Book XIV, part of the thirteen books of Euclid's Elements.
+A letter by the Greek mathematician and astronomer Hypsicles was originally part of the supplement taken from a pseudepigraphic work transmitted as Book XIV of Euclid's Elements.

-The times of Apollonius

-Apollonius lived toward the end of a historical period now termed the Hellenistic Period, characterized by the superposition of Hellenic culture over extensive non-Hellenic regions to various depths, radical in some places, hardly at all in others.
-The change was initiated by Philip II of Macedon and his son, Alexander the Great, who, subjecting all of Greece in a series of stunning victories, went on to conquer the Persian Empire, which ruled territories from Egypt to Pakistan.
-Philip was assassinated in 336 BC.
-Alexander went on to fulfill his plan by conquering the vast Persian empire.